Xzore19/QEMI/README.md

-# QEMI: A Quantum Software Stacks Testing Framework via Equivalence Module Inputs
+# QEMI: A Quantum Software Stacks Testing Framework via Equivalence Modulo Inputs

 QEMI is a framework to automatically test the quantum software stacks (QSSes) with Equivalence Modulo Inputs (EMI).